-1) Net scheduled interchange for the ATC system will be coordinated with the necessary regional and interregional parties.
+- 1) Net scheduled interchange for the ATC system will be coordinated with the necessary regional and interregional parties. - 2) Net scheduled interchange for the ATC system may be altered to evaluate realistic system conditions of significance for system planning purposes.